Inflect logo

 Natural Disaster Risk

-Odesa has a high overall risk profile, rated 5.6 out of 10, as of September 2025.
-This score is heavily influenced by human-related conflict hazards.
+Odesa has a high overall risk profile, with a score of 5.6 out of 10, as of September 2025.
+This rating is driven almost entirely by human-related conflict hazards, which are rated at the maximum level.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business